adressler/digits.js/README.md

 ## Next steps

-- Provide examples
+- more detailed examples and documentation
-- Include documentation into this readme
+- cleanup code
-- fetching value from DOM, data attribute or options
+- fetching initial value from DOM or data attribute
 - 'silent' integration into DOM (no animation on init)
 - option to update settings after first initialization
 - move animation effect to plugin
-- add more animation effects
+- add alternative animation effects
 - add callback/event interface